-Each loan made by FRBNY to MLF bears interest, accrued daily, at a rate per annum equal to the interest rate on excess reserves in effect on the day the loan was made.
+Each loan made by FRBNY to MLF bears interest, accrued daily, at a rate per annum equal to the interest rate on reserve balances in effect on such day.
+Effective July 29, 2021, the Board of Governors replaced the interest rate on excess reserves and the interest rate on required reserves with a single rate, the interest rate on reserve balances.
 Repayment of the principal and interest on the loans is made from proceeds of prepayments or payments on maturity of the purchased eligible assets.

-MLF's loans payable to FRBNY are reported as "Loans payable to FRBNY" in the Statement of Financial Condition.
-The related interest payable is reported as "Interest payable" in the Statement of Financial Condition; the amount of interest expense during the period is reported as "Loans interest expense" in the Statement of Operations.
+MLF's loans payable to FRBNY are reported as "Loans payable to FRBNY" in the Statements of Financial Condition.
+The related interest payable is reported as "Interest payable" in the Statements of Financial Condition; the amount of interest expense during the period is reported as "Loans interest expense" in the Statements of Operations.